 In general, the population dynamics of the tagged and untagged populations are governed by the same model structures and parameters.
 An obvious exception to this is recruitment, which for the tagged population is simply the release of tagged fish.
 Implicitly, we assume that the probability of recapturing a given tagged fish is the same as the probability of catching any given untagged fish in the same region.
 For this assumption to be valid, either the distribution of fishing effort must be random with respect to tagged and untagged fish and/or the tagged fish must be randomly mixed with the untagged fish.
 The former condition is unlikely to be met because fishing effort is almost never randomly distributed in space.
 The second condition is also unlikely to be met soon after release because of insufficient time for mixing to take place.
-Depending on the disposition of fishing effort in relation to tag release sites, the probability of capture of tagged fish soon after release may be different to that for the untagged fish.
+Depending on the distribution of fishing effort in relation to tag release sites, the probability of capture of tagged fish soon after release may be different to that for the untagged fish.
 It is therefore desirable to designate one or more time periods after release as "pre-mixed" and compute fishing mortality for the tagged fish based on the actual recaptures, corrected for tag reporting (see below), rather than use fishing mortalities based on the general population parameters.
 This in effect desensitizes the likelihood function to tag recaptures in the pre-mixed periods while correctly discounting the tagged population for the recaptures that occurred.
-It was assumed that tagged vellowfin mix relatively quickly with the untagged population at the region level and that this mixing process is complete by the end of the fourth quarter after release.